joelhawksley/timeframe/README.md

 ## Todo list

+- remove .stub from tests in favor of dependency injection
 - Use PStore instead of SQLite
 - Add (day x/y) for multi-day all-day events
 - run Rails server with `launchd`